Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Threat Model Attacks

 \subsection{GCG-based Optimization}

 Code presents a unique constraint: syntax errors break compilation.
 Standard GCG generates random-looking strings that often violate language grammar.
 We address this by restricting optimization to four carrier types with automated validity checks.
 We use the Greedy Coordinate Gradient (GCG) algorithm to optimize a discrete, printable adversarial string $\sigma$ that induces a prediction flip from \texttt{VULNERABLE} to \texttt{BENIGN}.
-GCG uses token-level gradients to guide coordinate-wise updates in a discrete search space, while all edits are restricted to the semantics-preserving transformation space defined by our threat model.
+GCG uses token-level gradients to guide coordinate-wise updates in a discrete search space, while all edits are restricted to the syntax-preserving transformation space defined by our threat model.
 We choose GCG for its ability to produce a universal string that transfers across both samples and models (\S\ref{sec:transferability}).